csguoh/OBR/README.md

 ##  <a name="core_algorithm"></a> 🎈Core Algorithm

-For learning purpose, one may quickly locate the core code of our OBR algo. in [this line]()).
+For learning purpose, one may quickly locate the core code of our OBR algo. in [this line](https://github.com/csguoh/OBR/blob/4ccfd46eb3062fc432408816ece4530e71e8091b/QuaRot/obr_utils.py#L186).
 Since our OBR is a general technology, other LLMs also potentially apply.